 Defences to Injurious Falsehood

 Similar defences that apply to defamation, also apply to an action for injurious falsehood:

 Criminalisation of defamation

 Over time, there have been various legislation in Nigeria which criminalizes defamation.

 The Criminal Code, the Penal Code, as well as the Cybercrimes Act provides for various criminal limitations to the exercise of freedom of expression, and maps out various punishments for defamation such as fines and imprisonment.

-However, the three-part test requires that any form of limitation must conform to the tests of:
+However, as we reviewed in the section Can freedom of expression be limited?, the three-part test requires that any form of limitation must conform to the tests of: